-Lewiston broke the news on page four of the Lewiston Journal last month.
+Lewiston broke the news on page four of the Lewiston Journal in January.
 “This is not an emergency,” the notice read in bold letters.
 “You do not need an alternative source of water, such as bottled water.”

 The city’s notice explained, “Our water system recently violated a drinking water standard.
 Although this is not an emergency, as our customers, you have a right to know what happened, what you should do, and what we are doing to correct the situation.”

 The standard Lewiston violated was the federal limit for radium in drinking water, and the city has now taken steps that state officials say has corrected the problem.
 What the public notice did not mention is that Lewiston’s violation was not just a recent event.
 Lewiston’s public water system has reported high radium levels every year since 2009.

 Most drinking water contaminants are man-made problems, but radium is a different story.
 The by-product of naturally occurring uranium and thorium deep underground, radioactive radium is especially common in Southeast Minnesota aquifers, and over the years, many local cities have had to deal with radium pollution in city drinking water.
 Goodview and La Crescent dealt with it in past years.
 Within the last year, Winona, Stockton, Lewiston, and Houston all had radium levels that exceeded the federal limit.
 Governments tend to view correcting radium contamination as non-urgent, and there is a reason for that.